starychfojtu/ReadingList/README.md

 Nice intro to DDD with PHP examples.
 Didn't read to the end, but found it good.

 - **Build APIs You Won't Hate** by Phil Sturgeon (https://leanpub.com/build-apis-you-wont-hate)<br>
-Very good introduction to building REST APIS, it teaches you how really should REST API look like and also why !
+Very good introduction to building REST APIS, it teaches you how really should REST API look like and also why.
-I learned how to make use of HTTP verbs, resources and HATEOS.
+Shows how to make use of HTTP verbs, resources and HATEOS.

 - **PHP the right way** by Josh Lockhart (http://www.phptherightway.com/)<br>
 Good read for someone starting in PHP !